syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timepicker/style-appearance.md

 }
 ```

-## Full Screen Mode: Enhancing the TimePicker Component (Mobile Support Only)
+## Full screen mode support in mobiles and tablets

-We have introduced the full screen mode functionality in our TimePicker component, enabling users to see the TimePicker popup element in full-screen mode for better visibility and an upgraded user experience.
-It is important to mention that this feature is exclusively available for mobile devices in both landscape and portrait orientations.
+The TimePicker component's full-screen mode feature enables users to view the component popup element in full-screen mode on mobile devices with improved visibility and a better user experience.
+It is important to mention that this feature is exclusively available for mobile and tablet devices in both landscape and portrait orientations.
 To activate the full screen mode within the TimePicker component, simply set the [FullScreenMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Calendars.TimePicker.html#Syncfusion_EJ2_Calendars_TimePicker_FullScreenMode) API value to `true`.
 This action will extend the popup element to occupy the entire screen on mobile devices.

 {% if page.publishingplatform == "aspnet-core" %}
 ```html